kogito-ops/puppet-ufw/README.md

 Addresses support both individual hosts (`10.1.3.1`) and networks (`10.1.3.0/24`) in ipv4 and ipv6 formats.

-To specify list of ports, separate them with comma without whitespaces: `80,443`
+To specify a list of ports, separate them with a comma without whitespaces: `80,443`

+To specify a range of ports, separate them by a colon without whitespaces: `8080:8085`

 Check [REFERENCE.md][] for the parameter descriptions.